Warning labels worked for cigarettes. They could work for alcohol too

 Getting the design right

-Compared to the graphic images that dominate cigarette packs, the Irish labels may seem tame, but for Hoben, it’s important not to alienate people from the start.
+Compared to the graphic images that dominate cigarette packs, the Irish labels may seem tame, but for Hobin, it’s important not to alienate people from the start.
 “When you reflect on the tobacco experience, it didn’t go from no label on the packaging to large, colorful, graphic labels,” she says.
 “It was a very incremental change.”

 In 1992, the largest cigarette package health warnings in the world, which happened to be in Canada, covered about 20% of the package.
 These warnings consisted of text only, and often used weak language with no mention of cancer or heart attacks.
 Today, these warnings cover as much as 93% of the pack (in Quebec), and the use of graphic pictures, once controversial, has become widespread around the globe.

 Almost 140 countries require picture health warnings to be displayed on cigarette packs, and 25 countries have adopted a more standardized “plain packaging” design that prohibits the use of brand logos and colors.
 (Since 2023, Canada even requires warning phrases like “poison in every puff” to be printed on every single cigarette.)
-“When alcohol warning labels are being considered, the same incremental approach may be helpful in meeting the public where it’s at,” Hoben says.
+“When alcohol warning labels are being considered, the same incremental approach may be helpful in meeting the public where it’s at,” Hobin says.

 Designing a warning label for alcohol remains trickier because of the social nature of drinking, but Amitav Chakravarti, a professor at the London School of Economics whose work explores decision-making and the impact of public health messages, says it’s helpful to remember that smoking was once an equally acceptable social pastime.
 Just look at ads from the 1960s, which marketed cigarettes as “glamorous” and “fresh,” and compare them to marketing campaigns for alcohol today, which often position booze as the most important ingredient to your favorite parties.
 (Just last year, Smirnoff hired YouTube sensation Troye Sivan as its “chief vibes officer.”)